joseeden/joeden/docs/Cybersecurity/001-Fundamentals/040-Embedded-Systems.md

 ### Securing Mobile Devices

-For more details, please see [Mobile Asset Deployments.](./051-Asset-and-Change-Management.md#mobile-asset-deployments)
+For more information, please see [Mobile Asset Deployments.](./051-Asset-and-Change-Management.md#mobile-asset-deployments)

 - **Bring your own device (BYOD)**
     - Employee uses personal device for work